blaenk/site/input/notes/postgresql.markdown

 An aggregate expression within a subquery usually applies over the rows of the subquery, _except when_ its arguments or `FILTER` clause contain any outer-level variables, in which case the aggregate then belongs to the nearest outer level and so applies over the rows of _that_ query, so that the aggregate expression is effectively an outer reference for the subquery it appears in, and acts as a constant over any one evaluation of the subquery.
 In this case, the placement restriction (i.e. in the result list or `HAVING` clause) applies with respect to the query level that the aggregate belongs to.

-Most aggregate functions ignore null inputs, i.e. rows in which one or more of the expression(s) yield null are discarded.
+Most aggregate functions ignore `NULL` inputs, i.e. rows in which one or more of the expression(s) yield `NULL` are discarded.
 Assume this to be true for all built-in functions unless otherwise specified.

 ``` postgresql
 -- Total input rows.